 Our headquarters are located in Beijing, China.
-As of February 29, 2012, we leased approximately 106,000 square meters in Beijing, consisting of approximately 96,700 square meters of learning center and service center space and approximately 9,300 square meters of office space.
-As of February 29, 2012, we owned 7,582 square meters of building space in Beijing, which we purchased in July 2011 for a total cash consideration (including related taxes) of approximately \$62.5 million, and which we plan to renovate as offices in the near future.
+As of February 28, 2014, we leased approximately 111,700 square meters in Beijing, consisting of approximately 103,000 square meters of learning center and service center space and approximately 8,700 square meters of office space.
+As of February 28, 2014, we owned 7,582 square meters of office space in Beijing, which we purchased in July 2011 for a total cash consideration (including related taxes) of approximately \$62.5 million, and the renovation of which was completed in January 2013.

-In addition to our learning center and service center space and office space leased in Beijing, as of February 29, 2012, we leased an aggregate of approximately 79,800 square meters of learning center and service center space and an aggregate of approximately 6,700 square meters of office space in 13 other cities throughout China.
+In addition to our learning center and service center space and office space leased in Beijing, as of February 28, 2014, we leased an aggregate of approximately 139,100 square meters of learning center and service center space and an aggregate of approximately 15,300 square meters of office space in 15 other cities throughout China.

 For more information concerning the usage of our learning centers and service centers, please see "Item 4.B.
-Information On the Company-Business Overview-Our Network."
+Information on the Company-Business Overview-Our Network."